joebew42/elixir_cqrs_es_example/README.md

 ## DOING

-- Introduce an `AccountRepository` that will act as a repository for `Account`, and it will be used by the `BankService`
-  - Move the withdrawn out of the BankService
+- Implement an InMemory `EventStore`

 ## Questions & TODOs

-- Implement the `EventStore`
 - We may have to introduce an `EventBus`
 - Should the `CommandHandler` return errors?
 - `Account` may be able to create named processes, so that we can easily identiy `Account`s by their names intead of `pid`s